 “I Can’t Stop Thinking About Him”

 Whether you’re obsessing about a great guy you saw at the bar last week or your ex, who you dated for three years, it doesn’t much matter.
 The end result is the same – you can’t stop thinking about him.
+You want to text him, call him or just run over to his house.

 “Dam, I can’t stop thinking about him!”